DePaul vs. Chicago State: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +100000

-- In terms of its odds to win the national championship (+100000), DePaul is 101st in college basketball.
-It is far below that, 220th, according to computer rankings.
+- Sportsbooks rate DePaul considerably higher (101st in the country) than the computer rankings do (222nd).

-- The Blue Demons were +100000 to win the national championship at the beginning of the season, and are now the same.
+- The Blue Demons have the same odds to win the national championship now, from +100000 at the start of the season to +100000.

 - DePaul has a 0.1% chance of winning the national championship, based on its moneyline odds.